Daniel J. Frey

 They sow seeds of fear, of anger, of myth.

-Their gratification is in creating as much turmoil as they can.
+Their gratification lies in creating as much turmoil as possible.

 They enjoy spreading the darkness, the cold of an eternal winter of the soul.

-They're just some old silly bear afraid of the change of season.
+They're just some old silly bears afraid of the change of season.

-Their eyes strain at the brightness at the newness of the world to come.
+Their eyes strain at the brightness and the newness of the world to come.

 No matter how much they may growl and howl and grit their teeth, they can't stop the Spring from coming.